Find the Best Construction Project Management Software

 Stand-alone or all-in-one aren’t the only options, however.
 Certain vendors offer software in a modular form, which lets you pay for certain functions right away, while maintaining the option to upgrade or activate additional features later.

 Construction projects often have numerous stakeholders working, so collaboration between contractors, builders, and owners is critical.
 Basic collaboration functionality can be as simple as submitting bid requests to a list of subcontractors and tracking the subsequent responses in the PM system.
 More complex functionality can allow different stakeholders to login through contractor or buyer portals and view or edit information based on their permission level, such as scheduling, change-orders, and contracts.

 Collaboration overlaps with mobile access as it allows users to access information regardless of where they’re located.
 This type of access helps collaboration as updates can be made on the fly without a series of emails, and jobsite information can be viewed within seconds.

 Myers & Chapman Uses PM Software for Real-Time Updates

-After vetting their options, the North Carolina based company chose Procore as their project management system of choice.
-Through its Software as a Service (SaaS) deployment, Procore enabled field employees to check the project schedule, view change-order requests, or fulfill requests for information from specialty contractors.
+After vetting their options, the North Carolina-based company chose Procore as their project management system of choice.
+Through its Software as a Service (SaaS) deployment, Procore enabled field employees to check the project schedule, view change-order requests, and fulfill requests for information from specialty contractors.
 While other software offered the same options, it was the ease of use that set Procore apart.
-The software’s user friendly interface allowed staff with less technology expertise to quickly adopt the system, and reduced the time it took Myers & Chapman to begin realizing ROI.
+The software’s user-friendly interface allowed staff with less technology expertise to quickly adopt the system and reduced the time it took Myers & Chapman to begin realizing ROI.
 Procore’s usability has even translated into a selling point for the budding construction firm.
 When working with clients, Myers & Chapman simply grant them access to the Procore system, and they can login in to view schedules, contract changes, and document changes.